Introduction 👋

 Globally

-This will apply the numbering to all list items of the document.
+This will apply the numbering to all lists in the document.

 Tabbing and using levels